-- Ensure the primary pump is properly sized to provide adequate flow for the system heat load. - i
+Ensure the primary pump is properly sized to provide adequate flow for the system heat load.

-For external pump sizing please refer to the pressure drop curves, fig. 34.
+For external pump sizing please refer to the pressure drop curves, fig. 33.
 Also remember to account for system piping pressure loss.
 A minimum of 1.7 GPM is recommended to provide adequate flow through the water heater when determining the size of the primary pump.

-Greentherm T9900 SE/i tankless water heaters are approved for use in combination DHW and space heating applications (open loop setup).
+Greentherm T9800 SE tankless water heaters are approved for use in combination DHW and space heating applications (open loop setup).

 These water heaters are not approved for use in space heating only applications (closed-loop setup).
-Bosch supports applications of combination DHW and space heating in an open loop configuration if plumbed in compliance with Fig. 33.
+Bosch supports applications of combination DHW and space heating in an open loop configuration if plumbed similar to Fig. 32.
 Please see warranty document for additional details.